bdusell/jitsu-app/README.md

 RewriteCond %{REQUEST_FILENAME} !^<?= $config->document_root ?>/(.*\.(?:css|js)|favicon\.ico|robots\.txt|assets/.*)$
 RewriteRule ^ index.php [L]
 ```

+In fact, this will allow us to host multiple builds of the site simultaneously
+at different document roots.

 We could check this PHP file into version control and generate the real
 `.htaccess` file with the command